adafruit/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

-# Adafruit Discord Code of Conduct
+# Adafruit CircuitPython Community Code of Conduct

 ## Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level or type of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## Our Standards

 We are committed to providing a friendly, safe and welcoming environment for all.

-On Discord, please avoid using nicknames or avatar images that might detract from a friendly, safe and welcoming environment.
+On the Adafruit Discord server, please avoid using nicknames or avatar images that might detract from a friendly, safe and welcoming environment.
 This includes but is not limited to use of overtly sexual, vulgar or otherwise offensive nicknames or avatar images.

 Please avoid excessive helping.
 Excessive helping is defined as providing help that was not asked for.
 If someone asks a question, be sure that you're providing the help that was requested and not providing unnecessary information beyond the scope of the question.
 Allow the person asking the question to drive the conversation.
+Ask the person to clarify if you're unsure what they are asking, instead of providing an answer that covers what *you think* they're trying to ask.
 If you feel the need to "take the keyboard away" from the person requesting assistance, reconsider how you're trying to answer.
-If you're doing all the talking, you might be excessively helping.
+If you're doing all the talking, you may be excessively helping.

 Examples of behavior that contributes to creating a positive environment
 include: